Maurice (name)

 Maurice is a traditionally masculine given name, also used as a surname.
 It originates as a French name derived from the Latin Mauritius or Mauricius and was subsequently used in other languages.
 Its popularity is due to Mauritius, a saint of the Theban Legion (died 287).
-Mauritius is otherwise attested as a given name of the Roman Empire period, in origin meaning "one from Mauritania", i.e. "the Moor".
+Mauritius is otherwise attested as a given name of the Roman Empire period, in origin meaning "one from Mauretania", i.e. "the Moor".